 Gulf Coast Nursing Career Institute, a division of Gulf Coast Nursing Services Inc., is a Nurse Aide Training Program Approved and Regulated by Texas Career Schools and Colleges

 (Under Title 3, Texas Education Code, Chapter 132, and Title 40, Texas Administrative Code, Chapter 807 by the TEXAS WORKFORCE COMMISSION.)

-Students will describe the role and responsibility of a nurse aide in long term and acute care facility.
-Student will accurately describe and demonstrate the appropriate skills required to assist clients with activities of daily living and also care for clients with complex medical conditions.
+Students will describe the role and responsibility of a nurse aide in long term and acute care facilities.
+Students will accurately describe and demonstrate the appropriate skills required to assist clients with activities of daily living and also care for clients with complex medical conditions.
 Students will demonstrate acceptable communication and interpersonal skills.
-Student will correctly list types of healthcare facilities, describe common beliefs about aging, list signs of aging, and explain the rights of the elderly.
-Student will correctly demonstrate proper hand washing techniques, using personal protective equipment (PPE), identify when to implement isolation precautions, demonstrate acceptable communication and interpersonal skills.
+Students will correctly list types of healthcare facilities, describe common beliefs about aging, list signs of aging, and explain the rights of the elderly.
+Students will correctly demonstrate proper handwashing techniques, using personal protective equipment (PPE), identify when to implement isolation precautions, demonstrate acceptable communication and interpersonal skills.